 It is from this question only that we understand that EFRAG's discussion so far (touching the cash flow statement for financial institutions, the problems linked to that, and possible ways to solve these problems) has primarily been related to and based on consolidated financial statements.
-We do not believe such approach to be appropriate for two reasons:
+We do not believe such approach to be appropriate.

-Firstly, and far beyond the context of financial institutions dealt with in this DP, we note that liquidity and liquidity risk in particular are related to contractual rights and obligations and involve the transfer of cash.
+Liquidity and liquidity risk are related to contractual rights and obligations and involve the transfer of cash.
 Only legal entities can be contractual parties to any transaction, and this should be borne in mind when applying the single entity concept to groups and consolidated financial statements.
 In other words, according to IFRS 10 Consolidated Financial Statements Appendix A, consolidated financial statements represent a group of single economic entities as if they formed one single economic entity.
-Hence, consolidated financial statements depict an entity based on a pro-forma assumption on the basis of a single entity concept.
+Hence, consolidated financial statements depict an entity based on a proforma assumption on the basis of a single entity concept.
 Therefore, all aspects regarding liquidity and liquidity risk would have to be discussed for single or legal entities first, before addressing the same aspects in a group context.
 For this reason, we believe question 5 should have been asked the other way round, i.e: "Are there other issues specific to the consolidated financial statements of the identified entities?".